BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/R-for-SAS-Users/R for SAS Users.md

 To understand the query, we need to work from the inside out:
-  1. First filter the data to show only the top 1 out of 1000 fare amounts
+  1. First filter the data to show only fare amounts above \$500
   2. Group the resulting data by payment type
   3. For each group find average trip duration and trip distance